 1. Rubikloud Technologies

-This Toronto-based company, founded in 2013, claims that its scalable, SaaS-based platform can easily collect business data from multiple sources, turning any retail business into a big data-ready organization!
-The Rubikloud solution promises real-time processing of continuous streams of data from e-commerce platform, end-user behavior, marketing systems, CRM, and offline POS, for faster modelling.
-The Rubikloud team, headed by Dan Theirl and Kerry Liu, works on real-time big data analytics company with a mission to turn data into revenue.
+This Toronto-based company, founded in 2013, claims that its scalable, SaaS-based platform can easily collect business data from multiple sources, turning any retail business into a Start-ups in Big Data-ready organization!
+The Rubikloud solution promises real-time processing of continuous streams of data from e-commerce platforms, end-user behavior, marketing systems, CRM, and offline POS, for faster modeling.
+The Rubikloud team, headed by Dan Their and Kerry Liu, works on a real-time big data analytics company with a mission to turn data into revenue.

 2. Data Gravity